SwerimOldies/FAME/manual.md

 * sinkCond - film condition of bed / build plate interface
 * coolDown - time allowed for final coldness of the build
 * sinkTemp - temperature of bed
+* powderTemp - temperature of surrounding unfused powder
+* conductivityPowder - film condition of build / powder
+* heating - heat flux on the top surface

 ###Other parameters